FindMySchool LogoFindMySchool

 Published information about daily start and finish times, as well as any breakfast provision or after-school supervision, should be checked in the academy’s current parent information, as timings can change.

-Sixth form outcomes vs England benchmarks.
-A-level grades sit below England averages, with 35.98% at A* to B compared with an England benchmark of 47.2%.
+• Sixth form outcomes vs England benchmarks.
+A-level grades still need careful comparison, with 40% at A* to B and 20% at A* to A in the current dataset.
 Families targeting the most competitive university routes should ask about subject entry requirements, teaching groups, and academic mentoring in Year 12 and Year 13.

 Harris Academy St John’s Wood is defined by consistent standards, strong progress through GCSE, and an enrichment and leadership offer designed to include a wide range of students.
 The sixth form appears purposeful and community-minded, though outcomes are below England averages and merit close questioning for very academic routes.
 Best suited to families who want a structured, high-expectations environment with clear routines, broad opportunity, and strong support for students from different starting points.

 The academy is rated Good overall (from its graded inspection record), and the most recent ungraded Ofsted evidence from March 2025 suggests the school’s work may have improved significantly across all areas.
-GCSE performance sits in line with the middle band nationally with a strong Progress 8 score indicating well above average progress from students’ starting points.
+GCSE performance sits in the middle band nationally, with a current academic rank of 1,487th out of 3,895 schools in England and a strong Progress 8 score indicating well above average progress from students’ starting points.

 Year 7 places are coordinated through Westminster’s secondary admissions process.
-For September 2026 entry, applications open on 1 September 2025 and close on 31 October 2025, with offers released on 2 March 2026.
+For September 2027 entry, the on-time deadline is 31 October 2026, with offers released on 1 March 2027 and acceptance due by 15 March 2027.
 The academy’s oversubscription criteria then apply, including looked-after children, exceptional need, siblings, children of staff, and distance.

 The academy has an Attainment 8 score of 51 and a Progress 8 score of +0.53, indicating students make well above average progress across GCSE subjects compared with pupils nationally who had similar prior attainment.
-On the FindMySchool GCSE ranking, it is ranked 1,188th in England and 15th in Westminster.
+On the current FindMySchool GCSE academic ranking, it is ranked 1,487th out of 3,895 schools in England, and the Westminster local secondary hub places it 14th.

 The sixth form includes structured leadership and community outreach opportunities, and it is designed to serve a wide range of interests and destinations.
 For the 2023/24 leaver cohort in this profile, 58% progressed to university and 14% moved into employment, with smaller proportions into further education and apprenticeships.